 If you’re like most hunters and campers, you’ve probably had your share of camp stoves.
-If you need a fast, reliable and lightweight cooking system, you’ll be hard-pressed to find a better solution than a Jetboil Flash.
-Jetboil launched their Personal Cooking System in 2003.
+If you need a fast, reliable, and lightweight cooking system, you’ll be hard-pressed to find a better solution than a Jetboil Flash.
+Jetboil launched its Personal Cooking System in 2003.
 Today they make a variety of units to suit any camp cooking need.
-I’ve had several Jetboil’s over the years and I really like them.
-I recently had the opportunity to try out their completely redesigned for 2018 Jetboil Flash.
+I’ve had several Jetboils over the years and I really like them.
+I recently had the opportunity to try out the new Jetboil Flash.

 Cooking with Jet Power

 The Flash is aptly named.
 The redesigned Jetboil Flash model takes just 100 seconds to bring water to a boil.
 That’s amazingly fast.
 Check out the video below to see it compared to the old model.

 While I’m sure there are people that can make complete gourmet meals in their Flash.
 I primarily use mine for the pedestrian task of boiling water.
 It’s a good thing because that’s where the Flash really shines.
 You can cook soups in it or ramen noodles, but if you want to use it for cooking anything other than water or soup I’ve found that it’s pretty easy to burn things in the Flash.
 If you want to fry something, you’ll either want the Jetboil fry pan that clips into the stove and has its own Flux ring for fast heating, or you can buy the pot support and use your own pan.
 If you need better simmer control, you may want to look at their MiniMo model.